LeoWherle/project-manager/README.md

 ## Configuration

 The configuration file is located at [`~/.config/project-manager/projects.json`]("~/.config/project-manager/projects.json").
 It stores information about your projects, including their names, paths, descriptions, and sources.
+You can use `pm edit` to open the configuration file in your default editor.